sameersbn/docker-gitlab/README.md

 docker-compose up
 ```

-Alternately, you can manually launch the `gitlab` container and the supporting `postgresql` and `redis` containers by following three step guide.
+Alternately, you can manually launch the `gitlab` container and the supporting `postgresql` and `redis` containers by following this three step guide.

 Step 1.
 Launch a postgresql container